Southern Eggplant Casserole (Wyatt’s Cafeteria Copycat Recipe)

 You’re gonna love this old fashioned Southern eggplant casserole!
 It’s made with simple, all-natural ingredients and is always a favorite – even those naysayers of this purple veggie love this cheesy casserole.

-Variations of the infamous mouthwatering Wyatt's Cafeteria eggplant casserole have been circulating for years and for a good reason!
-This recipe is easy and pretty straight-forward and no, you don't have to soak the it in salted water for six hours.
+This Wyatt’s Cafeteria copycat eggplant recipe is easy and pretty straight-forward and no, you don’t have to soak the it in salted water for six hours.

 I usually serve this with fried catfish, but it pairs beautifully with meatloaf, turkey or baked spiral ham.